Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 has to be fulfilled.
 Pop will buy their desire resources automatically.
 As a player, you need to have sufficient resource, and ensure that you pay the pop well, so they have sufficient fuel to buy the desired resource.

+### DefaultSalaryAI

+You can manually adjust the salary by the "Change salary" button.
+However, it can be quite tedious to do this every turn, especially if you have many carriers.
+The game provide a "DefaultSalaryAI" to automate this.

+Similar to how you do with the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of "DefaultAI", click "Compute" and "Use all" to put all the commands in your plan.

+### Construction

 Resources are manufactured by factories.
 You can click the "Common" button to hide the common pop data, and you will find the "Build factory commands" section.